keithamoss/serverless-maps/README.md

 tippecanoe --maximum-zoom=g -o data/city_of_sydney.mbtiles --drop-densest-as-needed --extend-zooms-if-still-dropping --no-tile-compression data/city_of_sydney/*.geojson
 ```

-`--maximum-zoom=g`: Automatically choose a maxzoom that should be sufficient to clearly distinguish the features and the detail within each feature
+-   `--maximum-zoom=g`: Automatically choose a maxzoom that should be sufficient to clearly distinguish the features and the detail within each feature
-`--drop-densest-as-needed`: If the tiles are too big at low zoom levels, drop the least-visible features to allow tiles to be created with those features that remain
+-   `--drop-densest-as-needed`: If the tiles are too big at low zoom levels, drop the least-visible features to allow tiles to be created with those features that remain
-`--extend-zooms-if-still-dropping`: If even the tiles at high zoom levels are too big, keep adding zoom levels until one is reached that can represent all the features
+-   `--extend-zooms-if-still-dropping`: If even the tiles at high zoom levels are too big, keep adding zoom levels until one is reached that can represent all the features
-`--no-tile-compression`: Don't compress the PBF vector tile data.
+-   `--no-tile-compression`: Don't compress the PBF vector tile data.

-**Note:** We're using `--no-tile-compression` because we're assuming the simple web server setup we're using can't set the `Content-Encoding: gzip` header.
+**Note:** We're using `--no-tile-compression` because we're assuming the simple web server setup we're using can't set the `Content-Encoding: gzip` header for our tiles.
 If that's not the case, feel free to remove this option when you generate your tiles.

 Tippecanoe has a [multitude of other options](https://github.com/mapbox/tippecanoe#options) to control exactly how it generates these tiles.
 They're well worth a look through to familiarise yourself with its more advanced capabilities.

 # 4. Unpack the vector tiles

-With our `.mbtiles` files made we now need to unpack them into the individual `.pbf` ([Protocolbuffer Binary Format](https://wiki.openstreetmap.org/wiki/PBF_Format)) files for each tile your map will need.
+With our `.mbtiles` files ready we now need to unpack them into the individual `.pbf` ([Protocolbuffer Binary Format](https://wiki.openstreetmap.org/wiki/PBF_Format)) files for each tile that will make up your map.

+Create a folder called `tiles` and run the following commands:

 ```
 mb-util --image_format=pbf data/natural_earth.mbtiles tiles/natural_earth/